nVotesOrg/nMix/README.md

 NOTE: you should NOT use the keys in the 'keys' subfolder for anything, these keys are used merely for the DEMO and should be removed after you've finished testing it.

+* Initialize the repository

-Now run the setup.sh script (as root) which will initialize the repository with files necessary for the demo election
+Run the setup.sh script (as root) which will initialize the repository with files necessary for the election

 ```./setup.sh```